 We invite you to contact us toll free at 800-863-1184 to learn more about our fine art lighting company.
 Illuminations Lighting Design is the only “One Stop” destination for lighting design services, engineering, landscape lighting services and installation in the state of Texas, and remains unrivaled by any lighting firm in the United States for lighting that is art.
 As homes grow larger and needs become more complex, having a single resource provides home owners with peace of mind.
 This translates into a smoother process, reduced costs and a better product.

-We are located in Houston Texas but provide home lighting designs and house lighting plans in Austin TX, El Paso Texas, San Antonio TX, College Station Texas, Beaumont TX, Dallas Texas, Midland Tx and points beyond.
+We are a Houston Fine Art Light Designer but provide home lighting designs and house lighting plans in Austin TX, El Paso Texas, San Antonio TX, College Station Texas, Beaumont TX, Dallas Texas, Midland Tx and points beyond.